IU-PR/Capstone_project/content/docs/Groups/MockMentor.md

 ## **External Feedback**
 We asked our collegues and friends to test and give feedback on our prototype.
 Right now, frontend and backend are not merged, therefore testing was done on each part separately.
 Overall, the feedback was mostly positive, but there were some moments that testing group found lacking and gave us some suggestions.

 Testing group liked the simplicity of the frontend, but the ML part still needs adjustments.
 NLP and text-to-speech were the parts with most problems.
 Ranking the correctness of the user's answer still needs some adjustments and parametrisation.
-For now, our team also needs to enlargen the dataset of answers (twhich are used to check correctness of user's answer to a question) for interview questions.
+For now, our team also needs to enlargen the dataset of answers (which are used to check correctness of user's answer to a question) for interview questions.
 Also, generating voiced questions takes longer than desired and needs optimising.

 ## **Testing**
 We used manual testing to test our prototype and found bugs and parts that still need adjustments.